 Michael Hayden, M.B.
 Ch.B., Ph.D.
 Dr. Hayden has served as a member of our Board since April 2018.
 Dr. Hayden has served as a Killam Professor at the University of British Columbia, a public research university, since 1983.
-He served as Director of the Translational Laboratory in Genetic Medicine at the National University of Singapore and Astar from November 2011 to March 2020.
-Dr. Hayden was the President of Global Research and Development and Chief Scientific Officer at Teva Pharmaceutical Industries Ltd. (NYSE: TEVA), a pharmaceutical company, from May 2012 to December 2017, and served as an advisor to Teva from December 2017 to August 2018.
+Dr. Hayden was the President of Global Research and Development and Chief Scientific Officer at Teva Pharmaceutical Industries Ltd., a pharmaceutical company, from May 2012 to December 2017, and served as an advisor to Teva from December 2017 to August 2018.
 During this time approximately 35 new products were approved in major markets with many for diseases of the CNS such as migraine.
 He led the development of the first deuterated drug to be approved by the FDA and the second drug ever to be approved for Huntington disease.
 He is also the Founder and a Senior Scientist of the Centre for Molecular Medicine and Therapeutics at the University of British Columbia.
-Dr. Hayden has served on the boards of AbCellera Biologics Inc. (Nasdaq: ABCL), a biopharmaceutical company, since October 2019, Ionis Pharmaceuticals, Inc. (Nasdaq: IONS), a biopharmaceutical company, since September 2018, and Xenon Pharmaceuticals Inc. (Nasdaq: XENE), a pharmaceutical company, from 2018 to 2021.
+Dr. Hayden has served on the boards of AbCellera Biologics Inc., a biopharmaceutical company, since October 2019, Aurinia Pharmaceuticals Inc., a biopharmaceutical company, since February 2018 (though is not expected to stand for reelection at Aurinia's 2021 annual meeting), Ionis Pharmaceuticals, Inc., a biopharmaceutical company, since September 2018, and Xenon Pharmaceuticals, Inc., a pharmaceutical company, since November 1996.
 Dr. Hayden received his M.B.
 Ch.B. in Medicine, Ph.D. in Genetics and Diploma in Child Health from the University of Cape Town.
 He received his American Board Certification in both internal medicine and clinical genetics from Harvard Medical School and an FRCPC in internal medicine from the University of British Columbia.